The sexual assault of someone you are close to can change the way that you see the world.

 - Provide an atmosphere that is conducive to open and honest discussion.

-- Recognize there is a diference between showing support for your child and support for the alleged behaviors.
+- Recognize there is a difference between showing support for your child and support for the alleged behaviors.

-- Avoid making any judgements or placing blame on your child or your child's accuser---if you weren't there, you can't say for sure what happened.
+- Avoid making any judgments or placing blame on your child or your child's accuser---if you weren't there, you can't say for sure what happened.

 - Understand that an institutional investigation is a fact-finding process to determine if there is enough evidence to support violation of Bard policy.

 - Understand that the process is designed to be fair, equitable, and impartial.
 Findings of policy violation are not pre-determined.

 The Office of Title IX Coordination, 845-758-7542, is available to answer any questions and help connect you to additional resources.
 But first, out of respect for your child's privacy, be sure they are comfortable with your involvement.